dghosef/dghosef.github.io/index.md

 JIT code-generation framework that comes with an extremely fast baseline compiler.
 I rewrote the backend of the [Tensor Algebra Compiler(TACO)](http://tensor-compiler.org/) to use PochiVM and saw compilation performances of TACO increase by a factor of up to 100x.
-I then modified the baseline compiler so it recognized commonly occuring patterns in TACO's generated code and emitted specialized code for those.
+I then modified the baseline compiler to recognize common patterns in TACO's generated code and specialize compilation for them.

 ## Technical Projects